New Hampshire

 B&H Oil Company LLC

-Barrows & Fisher Oil Company
+Barrows & Fisher Oil Co

-Bob's Fuel Company Inc
+Bob's Fuel Company LLC

 Bot-L-Gas Inc

-Cardinal and Glidden Oil Co Inc
+Cardinal & Glidden Oil Co Inc

-Ciardelli Fuel Co Inc
+Ciardelli Fuel Company Inc

 City Fuel Company Inc